 The Board has approved a HOC who is responsible for the Compliance Function.
-In addition, the Board approved a Compliance Function Terms of Reference, Compliance Charter and a Compliance Plan which have to be reviewed on an annual basis.
+In addition, the Board approved a Compliance Function Terms of Reference and a Compliance Plan which have to be reviewed on an annual basis.
 Changes have to be approved by the ARE Board.

-The Compliance Charter contains, among others, Mission Statement, Guiding Principles, Authority, Accountability, Activities, Planning and Reporting of the Compliance Function.
+The Compliance Function Terms of Reference contains, among others, Mission Statement, Guiding Principles, Authority, Accountability, Activities, Planning and Reporting of the Compliance Function.